impactorbitco/handbook-main/content/ims/policies/information-security/IT Asset Management.md

 Employees: Employees are responsible for the proper use and care of IT assets assigned to them.
 They must report any issues or damage to IT assets immediately and follow the organisation’s policies on asset usage.

-Procurement Team: The procurement team is responsible for acquiring IT assets and ensuring that purchasing decisions align with Green Orbit Digital’s needs, budget, and sustainability goals.
+Procurement Team: The procurement team is responsible for acquiring IT assets and ensuring that purchasing decisions align with Impact Orbit Creative Group’s needs, budget, and sustainability goals.

 1. Compliance and Auditing

-Green Orbit Digital will regularly audit its IT asset management practices to ensure compliance with this policy and any relevant legal, regulatory, or contractual obligations.
+Impact Orbit Creative Group will regularly audit its IT asset management practices to ensure compliance with this policy and any relevant legal, regulatory, or contractual obligations.
 Non-compliance will be addressed promptly and may result in corrective actions or disciplinary measures.

 1. Review and Updates